apereo/apereo.github.io/_posts/cas/2017-06-09-cas5-perfresults-lafayyete.md

 ![5](https://user-images.githubusercontent.com/1205228/26984978-8439edbe-4d0f-11e7-992d-8a80eca2a276.png)

 This trial was useful in establishing the mean rate of 291 events per minute given a swarm of 25 locusts.
-This test and test 6 are notably shorter in duration than the other tests, as it is assumed at this points the nodes can sustain the loads indefinitely.
+This test and test 6 are notably shorter in duration than the other tests, as it is assumed at this point the nodes can sustain the loads indefinitely.

 ## Trial 6